 The AllSet approach

-It is designed as an AI workforce that coordinates bookings, changes, reminders and payments through one WhatsApp number so you can stay consistent, visible and growing without effort.
+AllSet harnesses proprietary AI to run service businesses in chat.
+It is designed as an AI workforce that coordinates bookings, changes, reminders and payments in the chat apps your clients already use, so you can stay consistent, visible and growing without effort.